hashicorp/terraform-provider-vsphere/website/docs/r/host.html.markdown

 * `cluster_managed` - (Optional) Can be set to `true` if compute cluster membership will be managed through the `compute_cluster` resource rather than the`host` resource.
 Conflicts with: `cluster`.
-* `thumbprint` - (Optional) Host's certificate SHA-1 thumbprint.
-If not set the CA that signed the host's certificate should be trusted.
-If the CA is not trusted and no thumbprint is set then the operation will fail.
-See data source [`vsphere_host_thumbprint`][docs-host-thumbprint-data-source].
 * `license` - (Optional) The license key that will be applied to the host.
   The license key is expected to be present in vSphere.
 * `force` - (Optional) If set to `true` then it will force the host to be added,